-You’re finally about to start living on your own, congratulations!
+You’re finally about to move out of your parents’ house for the first time, congratulations!
 I am sure you may have been dreaming about this moment for some time now.

 Living on your own for the first time is both exciting and a little scary (to be honest).
 To minimize the fear you might have, it is important to be as prepared as possible.

 Making your new house (or dorm) feel like home is a MUST!
 The best way to make your new space feel as comfortable as possible is to make sure you have all of the essentials a home should have.

 Below you will find a living checklist & a checklist of important things to do when you move into your first apartment.